 Most Popular Guangzhou Tour: 4-Day Essence of Guangzhou and Shenzhen Tour

 By passenger numbers Taipei Taoyuan International Airport is only the eighth most popular way into China, but unlike other big-city airports Taipei serves more long haul flights to Western countries.
-Taipei's differences from mainland China and international economic history add interest value, and make Taipei a good place to transition into or out of China.
-See our Taiwan tours.
+Taipei's differences from Chinese mainland and international economic history add interest value, and make Taipei a good place to transition into or out of China.